Melaleuca villosisepala: Description

 Melaleuca villosisepala grows to a height of 0.2-1.3 m.
 Its leaves are arranged alternately and are 3-15 mm long, 0.5-1.5 mm wide, linear to oblong, silky-hairy at first but becoming glabrous as they age.

 The flowers are arranged in heads about 20 mm in diameter, near the ends of the branches, with one to six groups of flowers, each with three individual flowers.
 The base of the flowers is hairy, 1.5-3 mm long and the stamens are arranged around each flower in five bundles, each containing 5 to 9 stamens.
 The flowers are pink or mauve and fade to white and from September to February.
 The fruit are 2.5-4.5 mm long.

 Taxonomy and naming

 Melaleuca villosisepala was first formally described in 1999 by Lyndley Craven in Australian Systematic Botany.
-The specific epithet (villosisepala) is derived from the Latin word villosus meaning "hairy" and the New Latin word sepalum meaning "sepal", referring to the hairy lobes of the calyx.
+The specific epithet (villosisepala) is derived from the Latin word villosus meaning "hairy" and the Neo-Latin word sepalum meaning "sepal", referring to the hairy lobes of the calyx.